Bira/octopus-carnival/_posts/2026-07-19-dfrpg-adventurers-professions-intro.md

 This is some useful advice for making a Dungeon Fantasy adventuring party.
 Players should consult both with each other and with the GM when picking their templates.
 The typical campaign throws diverse challenges at the players, and these demand a diverse party.
-A group needs enough fighty types to survive, with a mix of ranged and melee attacks.
+A group needs enough fighty types to survive combat, with a mix of ranged and melee attacks.
 They also need enough specialized problem-solvers like thieves and spellcasters to handle any weirder challenges that might pop up.

 That being said, the GM should advise the players about what types of challenge they can expect in the campaign, and which professions are more or less likely